The necessary equipment

 2 times 11 cm for the bottom of the handles

-Square off, sand the edges then apply tokonole and rub briskly with a smoother or a cloth.
+Cut the edges, sand the edges then apply tokonole and rub briskly with a smoothing tool or cloth.

 8. Trim the ends of each strip